exosite-archive/hvac-reference-application/README.md

 ```

 ```
-If you do not have Git installed, the official Git docs will help you get it installed.
+If you do not have Git installed, the official Git docs will help you get it installed:
 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ```